SaeedehHeydarian/Programming-with-python/README.md

 # Programming-with-python
-## This course was introduced by Maktabkhoone namely advanced programming with Python
+### This course, namely Advanced Programming with Python, was introduced by Maktabkhoone.
+One of the greatest features of this course is that the teacher, Jadi Mirmirani, is a programming expert."

 Start with the Introduction:
 - Read the introductory section of the README file.
 This section usually provides an overview of the course, its objectives, and what you can expect to learn.
 Understand the Course Structure: